Spy-/CS2852-DataStructures/Lab 6 - Recursion/Results.md

 lore
 lores
 Found 67 words of which 67 are unique.
-01:44.868
+00:01.521
 ```

 ## Description of approach for experimental benchmarking

-Generated boards and their solutions from an online boggle game solver [found here](http://www.fuzzylogicinc.net/boggle/)
+Generated boards and their solutions from an online boggle game solver [found here](http://www.fuzzylogicinc.net/boggle/) and ran them through the algorithm.

 ### Benchmarking results